 It's not you, honey, it's me.
 Honestly.

-We’re not saying that all banks and building societies won’t deal with your mortgage application.
+We're not saying that all banks and building societies won't deal with your mortgage application.
 Some do and do a mighty fine job of it.
-What we are saying is that we can save you hassle, time and money because we deal with them every single day.
+What we are saying is that we can save you the hassle, time and money because we deal with them every single day.

 More importantly, we know how best to present your credentials to give your application the best chance of success.
 Yes, even if your credit history exhibits the odd misdemeanour.